Demi Rose Flaunts Incredible Figure In Skintight Cropped Tank Top While Holding A Banana

 "Absolute body goals," chimed in a fourth social media user.

 As fans are aware, this is not the first time that the model has shown off her amazing assets on social media.
-In fact, a majority of her Instagram posts consist of her in revealing ensembles.
+In fact, a majority of her Instagram posts consist of herself in revealing ensembles.